ttscoff/mdless/README.md

 ### Dependencies

-Some OSs are missing `tput`, which is necessary for mdless.

-    apt update
-    apt install ruby ncurses-utils
-    gem install mdless

 To render images, you need `imgcat` or `chafa` installed (`brew install chafa`).

 For syntax highlighting, the `pygmentize` command must be available, part of the [Pygments](http://pygments.org/) package (`brew install pygments`).